arhohuttunen/coding-revolution/content/post/hexagonal-architecture-spring-boot.md

 }
 ```

-We have created helper methods for each of the endpoint calls matching the steps in our use case.
+We have created helper methods for each of the endpoint calls, matching the steps in our use case.
 The tests touch each of the endpoints at least once but don't make excessive assertions.
-Each of the steps only make sure that the request succeeded.
+Each of the steps only makes sure that the request succeeded.

-These tests cover any gaps in our testing on the lower levels.
-Writing these tests like this makes it easier to write them and focuses only on making sure that everything is wired together correctly.
+These tests cover any gaps in our testing at the lower levels.
+Writing these tests like this makes it easier to write them and focuses only on making sure that we wired everything together correctly.

 {{% callout note %}}
 **Additional reading:**